Probably isomorphic structures: Introduction

 The type spaces of an affine theory can be naturally endowed with the structure of compact convex sets, and the \emph{extremal models} of a theory are those that correspond to its extremal types (see \S\ref{S.Affine} for details).
 These structures are particularly important for \emph{simplicial} theories, namely affine theories whose type spaces are Choquet simplices: in this case every model of the theory can be decomposed as direct integral of extremal models---a specific form of this result had been in use for decades in the framework of separably representable von Neumann algebras (see e.g. \cite[\S IV.8]{Tak:TheoryI}), but its extension to the nonseparable setting is among the numerous novelties presented in \cite{benyaacov2024extremal}.

 Let $M$ be a metric structure and $(\Omega, \Sigma, \mu)$ be a probability space.
-In this paper we explore a connection between the study of structures of the form $L^1(\Omega, M)$---which correspond precisely to direct integrals with fiber constantly equal to $M$ (see Definition \ref{Def.L1})---and forcing by measure algebras.
+In this paper we explore a connection between the study of structures of the form $L^1(\Omega, M)$---which correspond precisely to direct integrals with fibre constantly equal to $M$ (see Definition \ref{Def.L1})---and forcing by measure algebras.

 \begin{thm} Let $(\Omega, \Sigma, \mu)$ be a probability measure space and let $\bbA$ be the measure algebra obtained as the quotient of $\Sigma$ by the null ideal.
 Suppose that $M$ and $N$ are single-sorted discrete structures, or extremal models of the same non-degenerate, simplicial theory.
-Then $L^1(\Omega, M) \cong L^1(\Omega,N)$ if and only if $\bbA$ forces that the completions of $M$ and $N$ are isomorphic. \end{thm}
+Then $L^1(\Omega, M) \cong L^1(\Omega,N)$ if and only if $\bbA$ forces that the completions of $M$ and $N$ are isomorphic, or in the discrete case that $M$ and $N$ are isomorphic. \end{thm}

 The proof of this result relies on an analysis of names of elements in $M$---or rather, of its completion in the generic extension---reminiscent of \cite{jech1985abstract, vaccaro2017generic}, and combines it with the theory of randomizations as defined by Ben Yaacov and Kiesler (randomizations of discrete structures were first introduced in \cite{keisler1999randomizing, benyaacov2009randomizations} and the definition was later extended to metric structures in \cite{benyaacov2013theories}).
-More precisely, we show that the set of names of elements in an $\cL$-structure $M$ is isomorphic, when suitably interpreted as a structure in the so-called \emph{randomization language} $\cLR$ (see \S\ref{S.random}), to the randomization of $M$ (see Proposition \ref{prop:random}).
+More precisely, we show that the set of names of elements in a structure $M$ is isomorphic to the randomization of $M$ (see Proposition \ref{prop:random}).

 As an application, we answer \cite[Question~12.9]{benyaacov2024extremal}, which asks whether there are a simplicial theory~$T$ and non-isomorphic extremal models $M$ and $N$ of $T$ such that $L^1(\Omega,M)$ and $L^1(\Omega,N)$ are isomorphic.
-Since a complete, single-sorted, discrete theory is simplicial and its discrete models are extremal (\cite[\S 18]{benyaacov2024extremal}), Corollary~\ref{C1} answers this question in the affirmative.
+Since a complete, single-sorted, discrete theory from classical first order logic (when suitably interpreted as an affine theory) is simplicial and its discrete models are extremal (\cite[\S 26]{benyaacov2024extremal}), Corollary~\ref{C1} answers this question in the affirmative.